The best way to protect yourself from COVID-19 is to avoid being exposed to the virus. This means:

 California uses several factors to decide when businesses or activities can reopen or resume.
 These include the current number of COVID-19 cases in an area.

-Is it safe to host or attend a small holiday gathering?
+Is it safe to host or attend a small gathering?

-If you’re still able to hold small gatherings in your area, follow the State of California’s guidelines for small gatherings.
+If you’re allowed to hold small gatherings in your area, follow the State of California’s guidelines for small gatherings.
 These include:

 Attendance – Keep it small